-But before that, here is a sneak-peek into the work responsibilities of these millennials.
+But before that, here is a sneak-peek into the work responsibilities of these adults under 40.
 The team interacts directly with the customers globally and helps resolve their complex technical issues.
 For the team, this means technical proficiency, self-confidence in dealing with experienced customers with different cultural backgrounds, odd work hours, and immense job satisfaction with solving complex issues.
 For BMC, this means a team of talented, knowledge-hungry youngsters who learn new technologies fast and solve customer issues.
 They also represent the BMC brand and help ensure the customer’s satisfaction, which helps drive customer loyalty.

 In such dynamic and high-pressure work, my team has displayed the key to a happy and successful work environment: collaboration.